madetech/handbook/README.md

 This handbook should be the starting point for any new team members.
 It provides an overview of the business and a point of reference for topics such as expense policy, referral bonuses and remote working policies.

-## Improving software delivery in every organisation

-We've seen many organisations constrained by poor choices when it comes to software.
-Whether it's keeping a slow legacy system around, or neglecting a team that needs help, these decisions impede an organisation's ability to compete in a competitive world.

-We believe there's a better way, one that encourages an open and collaborative relationship with everyone involved, and one that places importance on the ability to deliver great software quickly.

 ## Our values

 * **People:** We value and respect the people we work with, both within the company and without, and want them to feel able to express their opinions safely and without fear.